SonarSource/sonar-scanning-examples/README.md

 * [SonarQube-Scanner-Gradle Multi-Module Code Coverage](sonarqube-scanner-gradle/gradle-multimodule-coverage)

 ### Maven
-If you have a Maven project, we recommend usage of [SonarScanner for Maven](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-maven) or the equivalent SonarScanner for Maven on your CI pipeline.
+If you have a Maven project, we recommend the usage of [SonarScanner for Maven](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-maven) or the equivalent SonarScanner for Maven on your CI pipeline.
 * [SonarQube-Scanner-Maven](sonarqube-scanner-maven/maven-basic)
 * [SonarQube-Scanner-Maven (Java + Kotlin with coverage)](sonarqube-scanner-maven/maven-multilingual)
 * [SonarQube-Scanner-Maven Multi-Module](sonarqube-scanner-maven/maven-multimodule)

 ### DotNet/C#
-If you have a .NET project, we recommend usage of [SonarScanner for .NET](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-dotnet) or the equivalent SonarScanner for .NET on your CI pipeline.
+If you have a .NET project, we recommend the usage of [SonarScanner for .NET](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-dotnet) or the equivalent SonarScanner for .NET on your CI pipeline.
 * [SonarQube-Scanner-MSBuild CSharp](sonarqube-scanner-msbuild/CSharpProject)

 ### Swift